ryotaw/fun_control/README.md

 # fan_control.sh
 Simple and easy fan control for Raspberry Pi.
-It DO NOT see the CPU temparature (future plan, but not now).
-Just start or stop.
+Start, stop and check CPU's temperature to decide start or stop.
 Written with bash, so you need nothing to prepare.

 ## Install